Gauge invariance of the natural lineshape and dissipative dynamics of a two-level atom: Gauge invariance of master equation under internal atomic dynamics

 \subsection{Dipole gauge}

 As an example, consider the system with dipole gauge Hamiltonian

 where

 is a diagonal Hamiltonian, where $\hat{A}^{\dagger}$ and $\hat{A}$ correspond to excitation operators indexed by $j$ with excitation energy $\omega_j$; we keep this generic, but these could correspond to different levels of the same atom, bosonic oscillators modes, or different particles, for examples.
 The Hamiltonian $\hat{V}$ couples the system of the TLA with the other oscillator states.
 For simplicity, only the TLA couples to the radiation field.
 For other interactions where $\hat{V}$ has transverse EM origin, a similar formalism could be used, but care would need to be taken to ensure that the gauge transformation operator $\hat{\Phi}$ also incorporates this coupling to the radiation field.
+We stress that it is assumed here that $\hat{V}$ is already a correct representation of the TLA interactions in the dipole gauge once truncating to two atomic levels; for a more rigorous approach, one could start from a fundamental Lagrangian including this interaction and then introduce gauge-invariant light-matter coupling, as in Ref.~\cite{Gustin2023Jan} for example.
 It is easy to verify for this Hamiltonian that the Heisenberg solution in Eq.~\eqref{eq:EOM_dsolve} also applies to this system.

 Now, we can calculate the master equation for this system, as $\dot{\hat{\rho}} = -\frac{i}{\hbar}[\hat{H}_{\rm S},\hat{\rho}] + \mathcal{L}\hat{\rho}$, where the dissipator is